stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/gpu.md

 | `GPU_SKU`      | GPU model | `TESLA_P100_PCIE`<br/>`TESLA_P40` | `#SBATCH -C GPU_SKU:TESLA_P40` |

-Depending on the partitions you have access to, more features may be available and could be requested in your jobs.
+Depending on the partitions you have access to, more features may be available to be requested in your jobs.

 ## Environment and diagnostic tools